Elecman/bitcoinvangen/README.md

 # bitcoinvangen
-Keepler's bitcoin vanity address generator
+Keepler's bitcoin vanity address generator for Python 3.X

 ## How to run